Mission and Values of Service and Social Innovation

 Our vision is to design and support mutually beneficial partnerships that are community driven and serve the common good.
 These partnerships shall leverage the unique expertise and interests of our community as well as that of our students, faculty, staff, and alumni.
 In this manner we aim create a socially just opportunities for students to intentionally explore how service and social innovation may blend with one's personal values, academic interests, and emerging professional skills and goals.

 - Diversity & Inclusion: Service and social innovation endeavors inevitably entail cross-cultural experiences.
 Successful endeavors acknowledge the power dynamics at play in the activity and honor the strengths and voices that each participant brings to the table.
+Power in collaborative service relationships should be balanced in favor of the community and the traditionally oppressed.

 - Reciprocity: Service and social innovation endeavors do not only benefit the community.
 Each participant both gives and receives.
-Every effort should be made to develop relationships where all parties honor each other's needs and strengths while also assessing the equity of how each party is both giving and receiving.
+Every effort should be made to develop relationships where all parties honor each other's needs while also assessing the equity of how each party is both giving and receiving.

 Principles of Partnership